schrobingus/blx/README.md

 # Blocks Package Manager
 Blocks, or known in the command line as "blx" is an adaptable and monolithic package manager built for Modulus Linux written in POSIX shell.
 It's aim is to be as flexable and minimal as possible, while still giving the user control over everything.

 ## Installing
 Blocks is in a very unusable state at the moment that is specific to my current setup (and the Modulus file structure), but this will eventually change.
 For now, if you want to test it, I'd highly advise doing it in a VM as this is currently experimental software.

-Instructions will be given once the repositories are up.
+To install, just simply copy the blx script into the /usr/bin directory (and mark it as executable).

 ## Features
 - Easy to understand package structure.